Deep1994/t5-paraphrase-generation/README.md

 # t5-paraphrase-generation
 ​T5 Model for generating paraphrases of english sentences.
 Trained on the Quora Paraphrase dataset.
+If you want to use our pretrained model, plese see this [instruction](https://huggingface.co/Deep1994/t5-paraphrase-quora) for detail.

 ## How to use
 First, you should install [Simple Transformers](https://github.com/ThilinaRajapakse/simpletransformers) via: